These landscape ‘photos’ were generated by an AI

 Most text-to-image generation models either have high level content filters—like DALL-E 2—or are limited to researchers—like Imagen.
 What’s most unusual about Stable Diffusion is that it has relatively limited content filters, and Stability AI plans to make it available to the general public.
 This raises a couple of potential issues.

-To prevent DALL-E 2 from being used to generate misinformation, Open AI blocks from creating images of real people.
+To prevent DALL-E 2 from being used to generate misinformation, Open AI blocks people from creating images of real people.
 Stable Diffusion has no such filter.
 Over on TechCrunch you can see images of Barack Obama, Boris Johnson (the soon-to-be-former British Prime Minister) wielding various weapons, and a portrait of Hitler.
-While they aren’t quite photorealistic yet, the technology is going that and could soon be open to abuse.
+While they aren’t quite photorealistic yet, the is going that way and could soon be open to abuse.

 The other issue is bias.
 Every machine learning tool is at the mercy of its dataset.
 DALL-E 2 has had its issues and, most recently, Meta had to shutdown its chatbot after it started spouting antisemitic election fraud conspiracies.
 TechCrunch notes that the LAOIN-400M database, the precursor to the one Stable Diffusion uses, “was known to contain depictions of sex, slurs and harmful stereotypes.”